Harjot-15/Explorer-Multi/README.md

 # Explorer-Multi

-## This Toll Has Been Shifted To Another Repo
+## This Tool Has Been Shifted To Another Repo